molcik/crypto-algo-trading/README.md

 # Crypto Algo Trading
-This project aims to provide control for automated trading on Coinbase platform.
+This project aims to provide control for automated trading on multiple platforms.

 # Roadmap
 ## In Progress